joggrdocs/support/docs/welcome-to-joggr.md

 **What is Joggr for?**

-Joggr is meant for software developers and writing technical documentation.
+Joggr is meant for software developers who are writing technical documentation.
 Other documentation platforms like confluence or notion are used by folks in Operations, HR, and more.
-Our focus is **all on software developers** and building for their use case.
+Our focus is **all on software developers** and building for their use cases.

 # Getting Started